 1.Introduction 2.'The History, Rise, and Proliferation of 'Sustainability' 3.The genealogy of the concept of sexual health 4.The Global Promise to ‘End AIDS’: A Double Duty Paradox or Genuine Solidarity?
 5.Problematizing ‘Sexual Health' 6.Controlling AIDS: The 90-90-90 targets and the politics of counting 7.Conclusion: Sustainable Sexual Health as Governmentality?

-Tony Sandset 0000-0001-6813-9322 is a Research Fellow at the Centre for Sustainable Healthcare Education (SHE) at the Faculty of Medicine, University of Oslo, where he received his PhD in Cultural History.
+Tony Sandset is a research fellow at the Centre for Sustainable Healthcare Education (SHE) at the Faculty of Medicine, University of Oslo, where he received his PhD in cultural history.
 His current research focuses on knowledge translation within the field of HIV care and prevention.
 Specifically, his focus is on how medical knowledge from randomized controlled trials is mediated, how evidence is generated in HIV prevention and how new medical technologies informs subjectivities, desire, and sexuality.
 Another of his research areas pertains to the intersection between race, gender, class and HIV care and prevention.
 Relating race, class and gender to how medical knowledge is disseminated and translated from research to clinical and community usage is of particular interest here.

-Eivind Engebretsen 0000-0001-9455-110X is a full professor of interdisciplinary health science (with emphasis on the philosophy of science) at the University of Oslo (UoO).
+Eivind Engebretsen is a full professor of interdisciplinary health science (with emphasis on the philosophy of science) at the University of Oslo (UoO).
 He is currently the Vice-Dean for Postgraduate Studies at the Faculty of Medicine.
-In his research, prof. Engebretsen has pioneered new approaches to the study of the interfaces of political ideologies (including the SDGs) and knowledge production in healthcare drawing on political philosophy and discourse analysis.
-His work has been awarded with fellowship from the Centre for Advanced Study at the Norwegian Academy of Science and Letters.
-He is Founding Chair of the Faculty of Medicine’s Centre of Excellence in Sustainable Healthcare Education (SHE).
+In his research, Engebretsen has pioneered new approaches to the study of the interfaces of political ideologies (including SDGs) and knowledge production in health care, drawing on political philosophy and discourse analysis.
+His work has been awarded with a fellowship from the Centre for Advanced Study at the Norwegian Academy of Science and Letters.
+He is Founding Chair of the Faculty of Medicine’s Centre of Excellence in Sustainable Healthcare Education.

-Kristin Heggen is Professor in Health Sciences, University of Oslo.
-From 2011-2018 she was serving as Dean of Education at the Faculty of Medicine, University of Oslo.
+Kristin Heggen is a professor in health sciences, University of Oslo.
+From 2011-2018, she served as Dean of Education at the Faculty of Medicine, University of Oslo.
 Heggen has expertise in the humanities, social sciences, and educational research.
-Her research interests comprise ethical issues and power dynamics, and issues concerning knowledge production in healthcare, knowledge transfer between academic and clinical settings, and education of health professionals.
-She is currently Director of the Faculty of Medicine’s Centre of Excellence in Sustainable Healthcare Education (SHE).
+Her research interests include ethical issues and power dynamics, issues concerning knowledge production in health care, knowledge transfer between academic and clinical settings, and education of health professionals.
+She is currently Director of the Faculty of Medicine’s Centre of Excellence in Sustainable Healthcare Education.